japinol7/the-codemaster/README.md

 	    > Dragons:
 	        > Beware, they have magic weapons
 	          and good or great resistance to magic.
+	        > You can hit only their head.
+So do not waste bullets on their body.
 	        > Beware, the dragons land is very dangerous.
 	    > Ghosts:
 	        > Cannot be killed/hit with normal weapons.